Frequently Asked Questions

 Once my request for biospecimens is approved, how long will it take for me to receive the biospecimens?

-A biospecimen request can take up to several months to fulfill once the fully completed request is approved by NIA.
-Biospecimen turnaround time depends on many factors, including:
+A biospecimen request can take up to several months to fulfill once the fully completed request is approved by NIA and the OHRTA/OHDTA is signed.
+Note that all requests require payment by the recipient before the request may be processed.

-• Does the request require relabeling of vials?
+- Does the request require relabeling of vials?

-• How many biospecimens are being requested?
+- How many biospecimens are being requested?

-• Do they need to be aliquoted?
+- Do they need to be aliquoted?

-• Are the biospecimens stored in one freezer or scattered in several freezers?
+- Are the biospecimens stored in one freezer or scattered in several freezers?

-• Are biospecimens being pulled from -80C freezers or liquid nitrogen freezers?
+- Are biospecimens being pulled from -80C freezers or liquid nitrogen freezers?

-• Where will the biospecimens be shipped?
+- Where will the biospecimens be shipped?

-Obtaining Approved Data Requests
+Obtaining Approved Data (including images) Requests

 If I have received several datasets, may I use one extension letter to cover all of them?